HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Experimental Setup

-For cross national evaluation we apply HydroGEM without retraining to 100 Canadian stations from Environment and Climate Change Canada.
-Weak labels are derived from human corrections in the operational record.
-These labels reflect editorial decisions and local correction practice, so we report F1 and related detection metrics over a range of labeling thresholds defined by the relative magnitude of human edits, with full curves in the appendix.
+For cross-national evaluation we apply HydroGEM without retraining to 100 Canadian stations from Environment and Climate Change Canada.
+Weak labels are derived from human corrections in the operational record as described in Section~\ref{sec:canadian}.
+These labels reflect editorial decisions and local correction practice, so we report tolerant F1 (with $\pm$24-hour buffer) as the primary metric, alongside pointwise F1 and segment-level recall, over a range of weak-label thresholds defined by the relative magnitude of human edits, with full curves in the appendix.
 This provides a sensitivity view of how performance changes as the notion of meaningful correction becomes stricter.
-Given the documented differences between USGS and Environment and Climate Change Canada correction strategies in ice affected periods~\cite{usgs_wdr_docs,eccc_data_manual,eccc_ice_warning}, we interpret reconstruction errors here as supportive evidence rather than a primary outcome and focus our conclusions on detection performance.
+Given the documented differences between USGS and Environment and Climate Change Canada correction strategies in ice-affected periods~\cite{usgs_wdr_docs,eccc_data_manual,eccc_ice_warning}, we interpret reconstruction errors here as supportive evidence rather than a primary outcome and focus our conclusions on detection performance.